Alexandra-Sadie/trans-access-site/README.md

 #### A Note on RouterLink Import:

-You might notice this line of code throughout the site: import { Link as RouterLink } from "react-router-dom". "react-router-dom" is a React Router component that acts as an anchor link to other routes (pages).
+You might notice this line of code throughout the site: `import { Link as RouterLink } from "react-router-dom"`. "react-router-dom" is a React Router component that acts as an anchor link to other routes (pages).
 However, because MUI also has a component called Link, used to style anchor text, we import it as RouterLink across the entire project to avoid namespace confusion.
 This is MUI recommended practice.

 ## Our sponsors